Mad honey: Potential toxicity

 Consumption of mad honey can cause a poisonous reaction called grayanotoxin poisoning, mad honey disease, honey intoxication, or rhododendron poisoning.
 The honey is the most common cause of grayanotoxin poisoning.
 Bees are not affected by grayanotoxins.

 In humans and some other animals, grayanotoxins act on the central nervous system, binding to sodium ion channels and preventing them from closing.
 This results in low blood pressure (hypotension) and reduced heart rates (bradycardia).
 Corresponding effects include lightheadedness, blurred vision, dizziness, and respiratory difficulty.
 In some cases, blood pressure may be reduced to potentially dangerous levels, causing nausea, fainting, seizures, arrhythmia, atrioventricular blocks, muscle paralysis, and loss of consciousness.

-The degree of mad honey intoxication depends on the quantity consumed as well as the concentration of grayanotoxins.
-It may act as a hypnotic, with milder symptoms including tingling sensations, numbness, dizziness, swooning, and giddiness.
-With stronger doses, the effects may include delirium, vertigo, nausea, psychedelic optical effects such as tunnel vision and whirling lights, hallucinations, and impaired speech where syllables and words are spoken out of sequence.
-The recovery time ranges from hours to days, but most symptoms typically subside after 12 hours.
+The degree of mad honey intoxication depends on the quantity consumed, and on the concentration of grayanotoxins.
+The effects may include delirium, vertigo, nausea, psychedelic optical effects, such as tunnel vision, and whirling lights, hallucinations, and impaired speech where syllables and words are spoken out of sequence, typically occurring within minutes to a few hours after ingestion.
+The recovery time ranges from hours to about two days, although most symptoms typically subside after 12 hours.

+A 2023 review by the European Food Safety Authority found laboratory evidence for genotoxicity from ingesting grayanotoxins, providing a calculation that the highest tolerable concentration of grayanotoxins I and III in combination was 0.05 mg per kg of honey consumed, which corresponds to 3 tablespoons (66 grams) of honey; below this amount, no acute toxic effects would be expected.

 A 2015 systematic review of 1199 cases of mad honey intoxication found no reported deaths.
 Treatments for mad honey poisoning include atropine, adrenaline, and saline infusions.